aby-jo/ToDoList/README.md

-# Restaurant_page
+# ToDoList
-This is a restaurant page made using javascript only as per the requirements of The Odin Project
+This is a ToDoList made using javascript only as per the requirements of The Odin Project